Social Media, How Do You Serve Me? Let Me Count the Ways

 5. Social media amplifies traditional word of mouth and grows organically with time

 After converting leads into sales, now comes the reviews.
-A social media presence not only makes it possible for your customers to give you feedback, it also encourages them to do so, especially if they see you replying, thanking and even featuring such reviews.
+Invite your customers to give you feedback on social media.
+Respond to them when they post reviews or testimonials.
+Share the content.
+Make much ado about user-generated content. .
 On Instagram, I’ve seen small business owners do this tactic religiously.

 Still in doubt?
-Go to these 16 Stats That Prove Social Media Isn’t Just A Fad over at Hubspot.
+Go to these The 20 Quantifiable Benefits of Social Media Marketing for Business over at Hubspot.